DeanLuus22021994/autogen/.config/dir-tag/README.md

-# DIR.TAG and Problems Integration
+# DIR.TAG Integration with Toolbox

 This configuration directory contains settings for integrating DIR.TAG files with problem tracking in the AutoGen project.

 ## Configuration Files

-- `dir-tag-schema.json`: JSON schema for validating DIR.TAG files
+- `dir-tag-schema.xml`: XML schema for validating DIR.TAG files
-- `problem-tracking.json`: Configuration for mapping problem states to DIR.TAG status values
+- `dir-tag-config.xml`: Configuration for mapping problem states to DIR.TAG status values
-- `sync-settings.json`: Settings for the synchronization process

 ## Integration with VS Code

-The toolbox provides VS Code tasks for managing DIR.TAG files and tracking development progress across the project.
+The toolbox provides VS Code tasks for managing DIR.TAG files and tracking development progress across the project:

+- **Update DIR.TAG Files**: Synchronizes all DIR.TAG files with the latest configuration
+- **Sync DIR.TAG with Problems**: Updates DIR.TAG status based on detected problems
+- **Generate DIR.TAG Report**: Creates a report on project status and completion

 ## Usage